 - Catch some rest: Certain days are filled with numerous activities that it becomes almost impossible to get by easily.
 Taking naps in between these activities is an effective way to restore alertness, enhance performance, and reduce mistakes and accidents.
 It also boosts creativity, reduces stress, improves perception, stamina, motor skills and accuracy, enhances your sex life, aids in weight loss, reduces the risk of heart attack, brightens your mood and boosts memory.

 - Eat well: As part of your cancer care, a dietitian will recommend dietary plans to help nourish and keep you energized through your cancer journey.
 Eat well and eat frequently for optimum effects.
 Drink a lot of water and fluids throughout the day

 - Exercise: Light exercises during the week rather than laying in bed will keep your energy levels up.

-Do you have questions?
-Please post it in the comment box or chat with us directly via the chat pop up icon below.
+Do you still have questions or need further clarification?
+Please post it in the comment box or chat with us directly.
 We would love to hear from you.